 An occasional gift or offer of entertainment is often viewed as a normal part of doing business.
 But sometimes even a well-intentioned gift or offer can cross the line.
 Any gift that creates a sense of obligation or compromises your professional judgment is not okay.
 That's why we have rules in place-to identify the circumstances under which a gift is okay or not okay.
-Follow the rules set out here, and always ask for help from ethics@trinet.com if you are unsure of the right thing to do.
+Follow the rules set out here, and always ask for help from Business Conduct and Ethics via email at ethics@trinet.com or the Speak Up Hub if you are unsure of the right thing to do.